Languages at Duke

 MYTH: Language classes are boring (or hard) because they are all about memorizing vocabulary and grammar rules.

 Teaching methods have changed tremendously over the last several decades.
 Our classes are small, highly interactive and high-tech, with lots of individual attention from instructors.
-Most students, according to student course evaluations, view their beginning foreign language classes to be among the most fun, enjoyable and stimulating experiences of all their courses.
+Most students, according to student course evaluations, view their beginning language classes to be among the most fun, enjoyable and stimulating experiences of all their courses.

 MYTH: It would be best to just continue a language you already know.
 If you are an international student, just take an advanced class in your native language.
 That way, you’ll only have to take one course and you’ll be done.